Classic Apple Crisp is a must-make treat during the fall season and/or for the upcoming holiday season!

 Let cool slightly.

-Serve this classic apple crisp (just like grandma used to make) warm with a scoop of vanilla bean ice cream or whipped cream.
+Serve warm homemade apple crisp (just like grandma used to make) with a scoop of vanilla bean ice cream or whipped cream.

-The use of dark brown sugar instead of granulated sugar adds a depth of flavor that can’t be beaten, in my humble opinion.
+In my humble opinion, using dark brown sugar instead of granulated sugar adds a depth of flavor that can’t be beaten.

 It brings an extra layer of warm, cozy fall flavors to the best apple crisp you have ever eaten.